Spinal Decompression Therapy Questions & Answers

 If you are looking to relieve pressure on your spinal cord, visit Back Pain & Sciatica Center of Texas, where our caring and devoted team can help you find relief today.
-Call for more information on our spinal decompression therapy or schedule an appointment online with one of our professionals today.
+Call for more information or schedule an appointment online with one of our professionals today.
 We serve patients from Conroe TX, Montgomery TX, Panorama Village TX, Willis TX, The Woodlands TX and Cleveland TX.

 Our backs are under a lot of pressure all throughout the day, in various positions and with varying intensities.
 Our backs need to stretch in order to induce proper healing within the spine.
 Spinal decompression is a treatment to remedy this back pain and help promote healing by decompressing the spine.

 A non-surgical therapy used to alleviate leg and back pain, spinal decompression treatments involve a traction table to stretch the spine so that pinched nerves or bulging discs can return to their appropriate place.
 Traction and decompression create a conducive healing environment for bulging and herniated discs that tend to cause pain in the back and legs.
 Decompression allows any bulging material in the spine to return to its respective space by creating space in the spinal column.
 The material has a chance to breathe by taking pressure off the discs to slow and to accept nutrients necessary for its healing.